DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 `/energylink_spend "Top Speed Up" 5`

 ## I need help!
 What do I do?

-Try the troubleshooting steps in the [setup guide](/tutorial/Kirby%20Air%20Ride/setup/en).
+Try the troubleshooting steps in the [setup guide (webhost link)](/tutorial/Kirby%20Air%20Ride/setup/en) or [(github link)](https://github.com/DeDeDeK/KARchipelago/blob/main/worlds/kirby_air_ride/docs/setup_en.md).
 If you are still stuck, please ask in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server!
-[Link](https://discord.com/channels/731205301247803413/1291501105389502554)
+[Link.](https://discord.com/channels/731205301247803413/1291501105389502554)

 ## Known issues